 What Are Featured Snippets?

 Featured snippets are special boxes that appear at the top of Google’s organic search results.
 These boxes provide users with a direct answer to their query, pulled from a webpage that Google deems highly relevant and authoritative.
+You’ll often see these snippets just beneath the ads and above the traditional organic links.
+They’re presented in various formats, including:- Paragraphs (the most common type)

 - Lists (ordered and unordered)